viblo/pymunk/README.rst

 possible, usually `pip install` will take care of everything for you.

 - Python (Runs on CPython 3.6 and later and Pypy3)
-- Chipmunk (Compiled library already included on common platforms)
+- Chipmunk (Prebuilt and included when using binary wheels)
 - CFFI (will be installed automatically by Pip)
 - Setuptools (should be included with Pip)